CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 When a tile subdivides in a quadtree, it produces 4 equally sized tiles that fit in the footprint of the original tile.
 The tile is split along two axes picking the midpoint of the bounds along those axes.
 The axes along which the splitting is performed are the same for every tile in the tileset.
 These axes are the x and y axes.

+The property use to specify this subdivision is `splitAxes`.
+It is a number indicating the number of axes split, 2 being a quadtree and 3 being an octree.

-TODO: change `splitAxes` take an array like [1,1,0] to allow marking which axes are split?
+TODO:? change `splitAxes` take an array like [1,1,0] to allow marking which axes are split?
 Does this make impl a headache or is it trivial in the same way that `rootGridDimensions` was trivial?

 TODO: example quadtree image